Skip to content

 It is noteworthy that on the map of the Azerbaijani SSR, found in Volume IV of the Great Soviet Encyclopedia from the same year, the northern border of Armenia is depicted significantly north of the actual border, extending as far as the present-day city of Rustavi on the Kura River.
 The low quality of early Soviet maps is understandable, given the lack of geodetic measurements, a developed coordinate grid, and the loss of a significant number of cartographers and land surveyors who served as officers in the tsarist army.
 It is not coincidental that until 1941, even the Red Army continued to reproduce sheets of the 5-verst map of the Tsar’s General Staff, whose quality also leaves much to be desired.

 The materials of the inter-republican and federal (The Transcaucasian Socialist Federative Soviet Republic, TSFSR) commissions on land disputes and changes hold much greater significance in this regard.
 These documents include descriptions of the existing borders and disputed areas.
 Changes were actively taking place from the moment of the TSFSR establishment in 1922 until its dissolution in 1936, when the inter-republican borders had already solidified, closely resembling their configuration at the time of the USSR’s collapse.
-However, in general, this materials are useful only for identifying historical changes on the border, in some cases offering useful insights into past delimitation principles and processes.
+However, in general, these materials are useful only for identifying historical changes on the border, in some cases offering useful insights into past delimitation principles and processes.
 For example, one of the most acute land disputes between the Soviet republics of Armenia and Azerbaijan during this period was the issue of nomads and high-altitude pastures, which played a decisive role in the arbitration over a number of disputed territories (the Alagollar lakes area (known as the Al Lakes in Armenian) located south of Lake Sevan and transferred to Azerbaijan).
 However, this argument lost relevance by the second half of the 20th century and, of course, cannot hold substantial weight in delineating the modern border.

 The Azerbaijani side, in turn, during its May 2021 advancement into the territory of Armenia (area spanning from Lake Sev to Ishkhanasar Mountain) presented maps identical to those of the Soviet General Staff.
 However, the border contours on these maps were distorted compared to the original Soviet versions.
-Wherever the Azerbaijani side could gain advantage from strictly adhering to accurate maps, it used them, for instance, in the case of the village of Shurnukh, part of which (13 houses) according to the maps of the Soviet General Staff was located in the territory of the Azerbaijani SSR, and a section of the Goris-Kapan highway, in some instances either crossing or following the former administrative border.
+Wherever the Azerbaijani side could gain advantage from strictly adhering to accurate maps, it used them, for instance, in the case of the village of Shurnukh, part of which (13 houses) according to the maps of the Soviet General Staff was located in the territory of Azerbaijani SSR, and a section of Goris-Kapan highway, in some instances either crossing or following the former administrative border.
 Sticking strictly to this boundary led to the division of the village of Shurnukh and the blocking of the only broadband asphalt highway from Goris to Kapan, Meghri and further towards Iran.

 Looking ahead, it is important to mention that such a decision (blocking communications within a country due to minor border crossings in a number of areas) violates the accepted delimitation rules.
 For example, during the delimitation of the borders of the Baltic states, Belarus and Ukraine similar issues were resolved through territorial exchanges, while preserving the roads and adjacent infrastructure for the party utilizing them.
 It is noteworthy that the Azerbaijani (by Soviet-era population) village of Shurnukh remained part of the Armenian SSR in the early 1920s precisely because the only highway from the northern and central parts of Syunik (Sisian and Goris) to Kapan ran through it.